Hometown: Halifax, NS

 What are your interests and what do you enjoy doing the most?

-I volunteer my time to any worthy organization and try to convey a strong, healthy example for the youth of today.
+I enjoy volunteering my time to any worthy organization and strive to convey a strong, healthy example for the youth of today.
 My main interests are travel, fitness, and philanthropy.
-They each represent a part of me and I believe balance of femininity and strength is important.
-My greatest passion is travelling; meeting new people and learning about different cultures.
-I’ve been lucky to travel throughout my entire life starting at a young age.
-I have had the great pleasure of spending time all over Canada, and in the USA, Belize, England and Scotland.
-I also possess a great love of all animals, and enjoy spending time with my loyal dog Tomoe, named after the rare female Samurai warrior Tomoe Gozen, renowned for her bravery, beauty and strength.
+My greatest passion is travelling; I’ve been lucky to travel throughout my entire life starting at a young age, and have had the great pleasure of spending time all over Canada, and in the USA, Belize, England, Scotland, and most recently Japan.

 List any special training you have had (music, art, drama, dance, etc.)